mauzumshamil/mauzumshamil/README.md

 # Hi there, I'm Mauzum Shamil! 👋

-I'm a passionate Computer Science graduate with a strong interest in Data Science.
-Currently pursuing an internship in Data Science, I thrive on exploring and analyzing data to derive meaningful insights.
-My GitHub repository is a collection of projects and works reflecting my enthusiasm and expertise in both Data Science and Computer Science domains.
+I'm currently pursuing my Master's in Data Science, with a strong passion for exploring data to uncover valuable insights.
+As an enthusiast in both Data Science and Computer Science, my GitHub repository showcases a range of projects that reflect my expertise and dedication to these fields.
+My internship experience further fuels my drive to analyze data and solve real-world problems through data-driven solutions.

 ## About Me